gberlotperalta/aws_labs_iac/README.md

 ## SECOND STEP
 - Clone this repository again, but now in linux vm by running: **git clone https://github.com/gberlotperalta/aws_labs_iac.git**
 - Create a key pair in aws console (.pem) and later download on your local git repo.
+(Note that .gitinore file exclude all *.pem files, so if you want to update the reposioty and pushes changes *.pem won't be pushed)

-## CREATING INFRA
+## CREATING INFRA WITH TERRAFORM
+cd terraform/app_name/prod
+terraform init
+terraform plan
+terraform apply

+Now you can check that the infra was created in aws console, copy the public DNS of the ec2 instance created, cause will be need it for next step.

+##TESTING CONECTIVITY TO EC2 INSTANCE
 - Run the following commands.

 sudo bash
+cd /
-cd /aws_labs_iac
+cd /share
 cp <Your_Pem_File_Name>.pem /home/vagrant
 cd /home/vagrant
 chmod 400 <Your_Pem_File_Name>.pem

-- Test connectivity by ussing ssh type:
+Test connectivity by ussing ssh type:
-ssh -i "G1B4.pem" ubuntu@<aws_instance_public_DNS>
+ssh -i "<pem_file_name>.pem" ubuntu@<aws_instance_public_DNS>

-#ssh -i "G1B4.pem" ubuntu@ec2-54-158-195-233.compute-1.amazonaws.com

 #PROVISIONING USING ANSIBLE (from vagrant VM)
 Run the following commands: